Renewable Energy Systems - Environmental and Process Engineering

 The admission requirements are as follows:

-- First degree as Bachelor (in related disciplines) qualifying for a professional career or a comparable course of studies or a Diploma from a university with 210 CP.
+- A Bachelor's degree or a comparable course of studies in a related discipline or a German Diplom from a university worth 210 credit points

 - Knowledge of English language proven by Abitur - or Fachhochschulzeugnis (s.
 Auswahlordnung) or accepted certificates: TOEFL test (at least 87 points Internet-based), IELTS (minimum Band 5.5) or CAE, CPE, FCE (minimum C) or certificates about good performance in foreign countries.

-- German language certificate level A2 from recognised institutions such as Goethe-Institut
+- German language certificate level A2 from recognised institutions such as Goethe Institute

 Additional papers to be submitted: